 Shatner must have heard – and surprisingly listened to – some of the complaints about the two novels preceding Star Trek: Spectre in his “Kirk didn’t die” series.
 In both Star Trek: The Return and Star Trek: Avenger, Kirk of the 24th century is running around acting much like the starship Captain from the original series, even though more than thirty years have passed.
 It also seems that some of the poorer characterizations of the crew of the Enterprise from Star Trek: The Next Generation have been remedied as well.

-In Star Trek: Spectre, Kirk is a bit less of the unstoppable hero.
+In Star Trek: Spectre, Kirk is a bit less of an unstoppable hero.
 Although still somewhat larger-than-life, he does suffer from the aches and pains of advancing age.
-I liked this depiction of Kirk much better than the seemingly never-wrong, always-the-hero, loved-by-all-women-who-meet-him character of the last two novels.
+I liked this depiction of Kirk much better than the seemingly never-wrong, always-the-hero, the loved-by-all-women-who-meet-him character of the last two novels.

 It is very obvious that this novel was inspired by viewing Star Trek: Deep Space Nine.
 Whether that was done by William Shatner himself (Kirk’s portrayer in the original Star Trek series) or by his co-authors Judith and Garfield Reeves-Stevens, I can’t determine.
 In this respect, I give them credit because there is an attempt to keep up with the (then) current state of the Star Trek universe.